100thCoin/AccuracyCoin/README.md

 ### DMA + $4016 Read
   1: The controller was read the way a US-released NES / AV Famicom should read controllers.
   2: The controller was read the way a Famicom should read controllers.

+### APU Register Activation
+  1: The controllers were not clocked by the bus conflict with the OAM DMA.
+  2: The controllers were clocked by the bus conflict with the OAM DMA.

 ### DMC DMA Bus Conflicts
   1: The controller was read the way a US-released NES should read controllers.